Ye ar IV, publica tion no.3, May 2017.

 40. TITLE: Implementation of ISO 9001:2008 as an Added Value of Machala Technical University Educational System.
 AUTHORS: 1.
 Máster.
 Ernesto Felipe Novillo Maldonado, 2.
 Máster.
 Ernesto Xavier González Ramón, 3.
 Est. Luis Fernando Cedillo Chalaco, 4.
 Est. Janeth Gabriela Solano Paladines.
 ABSTRACT: At present, the markets are experiencing dynamic changes, so that companies seek to remain competitive and satisfy their customers, being the Quality Management Systems (QMS) one of the pillars for achieving continuity in globalized markets.
 The objective was to know the perception of teachers in relation to the implementation of ISO 9001: 2008 that it is given in the educational institution.
 A quantitative research was conducted, obtaining positive results, exceeding three out of five valuation, obtaining an Alpha by Chronbach of 0.822 indicating high reliability in the instrument, what shows empirically that a QMS correctly carried out, grows proportionally in all its points.
 KEY WORDS: Quality, Quality Management Systems, ISO 9001.
 ECUADOR.

-41. TITLE: With regard to Small and Medium Enterprises (SMEs), Local Production Systems (SPL) and university education.
+41. This article is removed from the edition due to it was confirmed on march 8th, 2018, there was negligent process and malpractice (Plagiarism) by the authors of the article (Violation of the Code of Conduct of the Contemporary Dilemmas: Education, Politics and Values journal).
+TITLE: With regard to Small and Medium Enterprises (SMEs), Local Production Systems (SPL) and university education.
 AUTHORS: 1.
 Máster María Eugenia Palomeque Solano, 2.
 Máster Ernesto Xavier González Ramón, 3.
 Máster Darwin Jeovanny Quinche Labanda.
 ABSTRACT: Small and Medium Enterprises (SMEs) play a crucial role in shaping and developing Local Productive Systems (SPL).
 These represent an opportunity for small businesses to remain in the market and contribute to the economic and social development of the territories in which they are located, generating new opportunities for employment, training, diversification of markets, among others.
 In this endeavor, the various local actors must also articulate in a system, highlighting the role of the University as an educational entity with a broad social impact and responsibility in education in values.
 The article addresses the role of SMEs in the formation of SPL and the insertion of university education as a key player in this process.
 KEY WORDS: Small and Medium Enterprises (SMEs), Local Production Agreement (LPA), university, values.
 ECUADOR.

 42. TITLE: Quality tools, Technical University of Machala: case study.
 AUTHORS: 1.
 Máster.
 Ernesto Felipe Novillo Maldonado, 2.
 Máster.
 Ernesto Xavier González Ramón, 3.
 Máster.
 Darwin Quinche Labanda, 4.
 Máster.
 Virgilio Eduardo Salcedo Muñoz.
 ABSTRACT: In current times, there is a great competitiveness by the companies of different sectors that is why they seek to minimize costs and improve the quality, not only of the products, but also of the services.
 For this reason, the objective of the research was to define a reference framework for quality tools, applied to a university institution.
 A bibliographical research was done to lay the necessary foundations, followed by a qualitative research through the focus group, to later elaborate a causes-effect diagram, obtaining the causes and subcauses of the problem.
 Finally, solutions were presented to the problem of library user dissatisfaction.
 KEY WORDS: quality, quality tools, effect diagram.
 ECUADOR.